deadc0de6/dotdrop/docs/templating.md

 ## Variables enrichment

-The below variables are added to the available variables withins.
+The below variables are added to the available variables within templates.
 If the variable is already set by the user (through the config file for example), it will not be overwritten.

 * `os`: will contain the OS name as provided by <https://docs.python.org/3/library/platform.html#platform.system>